SU-CS308-22FA/Team8-AFRA/README.md

 - [x] Users can display detailed match information. [#53](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/53)
 - [x] Users can filter the comments in many different ways [#52](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/52)
 - [x] Users can reply to other comments [#56](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/56)
+- [x] Users can appeal for an unban so they can get a chance of redemption. [#76](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/76)
+- [x] Users can see the most asked questions with the FAQ page. [#112](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/112)
+- [x] Users can receive emails/notifications about the latest news from AFRA. [#84](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/84)
+- [x] Users can see the detailed information about the teams. [#82](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/82)
+- [x] Users can see details of top scorers, asists, yellow and red cards. [#79](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/79)

 #### Verified Professions
 - [x] Referees and Journalists can apply for verifying their occupations [#15](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/15)
+- [x] Journalists can use the rating system for referees and have an influence on their assignments. [#81](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/81)

 #### The Admins
 - [x] Admins can approve or reject the requests for occupation verification [#34](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/34)
 - [x] Admins can fetch the match data using an API thereby it is automatic [#16](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/16)
 - [x] Admins can see the report requests and ban the users which also sends a notification email to the banned user, banned users cannot login and if they are already logged in, they get kicked to main page. [#47](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/47)
+- [x] Admins have a dedicated page to unban the users. [#76](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/76)
+- [x] Admins can add and remove FAQ so that the users can reach them easily. [#112](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/112)
+- [x] Admins can manually edit the fixture in case of cancellation or a delay. [#80](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/80)
+- [x] Admins can send notifications/mails to the users with ease. [#84](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/84)
+- [] Admins can assign referees to the matches accordingly to their rank. [#78](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/78)
+- [] Admins can generate fixtures for the upcoming matches. [#83](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/83)

 ## Repository and Code Structure